SUSTAINABLE FOOD PRODUCTION,

 Visiting Bedford Fields Community Forest Garden

-The garden is sometimes closed for groups and workshops, at other times you are free to come in and wander around, sit in the sunshine and listen to the birdsong.
+The garden is sometimes closed for groups and workshops so if you are coming from afar please contact us in advance of your visit.
+The main garden is open access and you are free to come in and wander around, sit in the sunshine and listen to the birdsong.
 All we ask is that you do not light fires, take any litter with you and respect our neighbours, as we are in a residential area.

 All the plants in the Bedford Fields Community Forest Garden are either edible, medicinal or useful in some way.
 Some of the edible perennial vegetables are unfamiliar and surprising – many commonly considered 'weeds', flowers, shoots, fungi, wild plants are perfectly edible and delicious.